rodent proof

 • Use things like peppermint oil or barriers to keep rodents away.

-Identify Entry Points For Effective Rodent Proofing
+Identify Entry Points For Effective Rodent-Proofing

 rodent proof my house

 Also, check for gaps in insulation.
-These spots can be easy to miss but are perfect for rodents looking for a cozy home.
+These spots can be easy to miss but are perfect for rodents looking for a cosy home.
 These gaps can let heat out, costing you money, and invite rodents in.
 Sealing these spots with steel wool, mesh screens, or caulk can make a big difference in keeping your home rodent-free.

 Secure Food Sources